SouthGreenPlatform/VcfHunter/README.md

 			y: yes
 			n: no: markers are ordered along chromosomes with positions incremented by 1 [default: y]
 	--output: Name of output file.
-Extension (.png, .svg, .pdf) of the outpout is autaomatically identified by the script.
+Extension (.png, .svg, .pdf) of the outpout is automatically identified by the script.

 *Output:*\
  A dotplot file representing pairwise marker linkage named according to --outpout option.\